peterewills/elpy/docs/ide.rst

 Folding
 =======

-Elpy offers code folding by enhancing the builtin folding minor mode ``hideshow``.
+Elpy offers code folding by enhancing the builtin folding minor mode ``Hideshow``.

-The classical keybindings for hideshow are still available, e.g.:

-.. command:: hs-hide-block
-   :kbd: C-c @ C-d

-.. command:: hs-show-block
-   :kbd: C-c @ C-s
+When opening a python buffer, Elpy will indicate foldable things with an arrow in the left fringe.
+Clicking and those arrows will fold the coresponding code blocks.
+Folded code blocks can be revealed by clicking on the `...` button at the end of the line.

+If you don't want to use your mouse, you can achieve the same thing with the function

-.. command:: hs-toggle-hiding
+.. command:: elpy-folding-toggle-at-point
    :kbd: C-c @ C-c

-.. command:: hs-show-all
-   :kbd: C-c @ C-d

-(see `Hideshow`_ documentation for more information)

-.. _Hideshow: https://www.emacswiki.org/emacs/HideShow

-Elpy adds on top of ``Hideshow`` mode several functionalities.
-Notably clickable fringe indicators and clickable overlays to reveal hidden blocks.
+   Toggle folding for the thing at point, that can be a docstring, a comment or a code block.

-The display of fringes can be disable through the following option:
+The display of arrows in the fringe can be disable with the option

 .. option:: elpy-folding-fringe-indicators

-   If elpy should display folding fringe indicators.
+   If elpy should display folding fringe indicators or not.

-Elpy also adds the following python-specific functions:
+Elpy also adds some python-specific features:

-.. command:: elpy-folding-hide-all-docstring
+.. command:: elpy-folding-toggle-docstrings
    :kbd: C-c @ C-b

-   Hide all python docstrings, leaving only the first documentation lines.
+   Toggle folding all python docstrings.

+.. command:: elpy-folding-toggle-comments
+   :kbd: C-c @ C-m

+   Toggle folding all comments.

 .. command:: elpy-folding-hide-leafs
-   :kbd: C-c @ C-b
+   :kbd: C-c @ C-f

    Hide all code leafs, i.e. all blocks that do not contains any other blocks.

+The classical keybindings for hideshow are still available, e.g.:

-.. command:: elpy-folding-hide-all-comments
+.. command:: hs-show-all
-   :kbd: C-c @ C-b
+   :kbd: C-c @ C-a

-   Hide all comments, leaving only the first comment line.
+   Unfold everything.

+(see `Hideshow`_ documentation for more information)

-.. command:: elpy-folding-hide-at-point
+.. _Hideshow: https://www.emacswiki.org/emacs/HideShow
-   :kbd: C-c @ C-d

-   Hide the thing at point, that can be a docstring, a comment or a code block.
-   Hide code blocks can be revealed with ``hs-show-block``, bound to :kbd:`C-c @ C-s`.

 Documentation
 =============